PETER KAABERBOL KRISTENSEN

 PROGRAM DIRECTOR PETER KAABERBOL

-Peter Kaaberbøl Kristensen is the founder of LagoCph school of yoga in the city of Copenhagen, Denmark.
+Peter Kaaberbøl Kristensen is the founder of both LagoCph school of yoga in the city of Copenhagen, Denmark and the online Yoga portal Yogidia.com.
 He’s also an accomplished personal trainer, and the creator of the “X-Pand Me” body stretching system.
-In addition to yoga, he’s a master practitioner of martial arts, meditation, and bodywork and for the last fifteen years has devoted his life to training yoga teachers worldwide.
+In addition to yoga, he’s a practitioner of, meditation, and bodywork and for the last fifteen years has devoted his life to training yoga teachers worldwide.
 Peter has a knack for explaining complex yogic principles in a way that helps his trainees investigate their body’s subtle energies.
 By bringing his students’ awareness to their inner worlds, he helps them deepen their yogic practice from the inside out.
 His intensive teacher training programs deepen the trainees’ personal practice and guide their teaching techniques to a place where they can freely impart the body’s inner wisdom to their own students.

 Peter began practicing yoga at 18-years old and has studied with a broad range of classical Indian teachers including Akhil Bhattacharya and massage master Rahul Bharti in Nepal.
 He has practiced extensively in India, Brazil, Costa Rica, Guatemala, Japan, and the United States.
 His interest in bodywork and movement took him to martial arts, including Aikido and Capoeira, Thai yoga therapy, and Acro yoga.